EStroiu/Opencraft-2/README.md

 All the prefabs are configurable and can be used for implemenation of other network libraries, simply remove Mirror's components, change NetworkBahaviour to MonoBehaviour, and the commands that are not recognized afterwards can be removed.

-Logs are stored in separate files specifiec above, each player creates a unique file for a specific session.
+Logs are stored in separate files relative to the project location in `mirror_logs` folder, each player creates a unique file for a specific session.